Is God a Closed TRINITY or an Open FAMILY?

 If "God" (your trinity), DIED, then "God" died--ALL OF GOD DIED, for you say "God" is a "trinity."
 Maybe you would care to explain that to me?
 Remember now, the trinity can NOT be divided up into three separate parts, for according to you it IS the three parts that make the whole God.
 Did only one-third of God die for the sin of the world?
 Give it your best shot.

-of the trinity that you are unable to present yourself?
-I have had people send me
+trinity that you are unable to present yourself?
+I have had people send

-shadow of a doubt that there is a trinity.
-I have people sending me attachments
+a shadow of a doubt that there is a trinity.
+I have people sending me

-make a particular point concerning a subject.
-The person with an opposing view then
+particular point concerning a subject.
+The person with an opposing view

-cites ANOTHER DIFFERENT SCRIPTURE WHICH HE BELIEVES CONTRADICTS THE VERSE THAT I
+then cites ANOTHER DIFFERENT SCRIPTURE WHICH HE BELIEVES CONTRADICTS THE VERSE

-PRESENTED!
-As though the Scriptures contradict and the one with the most
+THAT I PRESENTED!
+As though the Scriptures contradict and the one with the

-CONTRADICTING scriptures wins the debate!
-Unbelievable foolishness and stupidity!
+most CONTRADICTING scriptures wins the debate!
+Unbelievable foolishness and

 Hey, I just read your article that purports to "refute" the trinity.
 Lol!
 I saw no refutation.
 What I did see was a demonstration of an abysmal ignorance of Greek, and a rehash of the old polemic of the fourth century Arian cult, and modern day Jehovah's Witness's.